Adapted services

 Clientele served

-• Students with a diagnosed limitation:
+• Students with a limitation:

 • physical (cerebral palsy, spina bifida, etc.);